 - PREPARING BAGNA CAUDA

 At this point, place the pot over a medium/low flame.
 You want the garlic very gently simmering: it has to become tender but still white.
 Once the garlic is ready, crush it with a spoon, then raise the anchovies from the wine and add them into the pot.
 Keep crushing the anchovies and garlic, then add the other cup of oil and cook 10 minutes more stirring frequently.
-Serve hot along with your preferred vegetables.
+Once ready, melt the butter into Bagna Cauda stirring until consistent, and serve hot along with your preferred vegetables.

 Did you like this recipe? please click here, leave a comment and vote 5 stars!